flinguenheld/rusty_chew/README.md

 - Layers
     - Set default
-    - Activated as long as a key is held down (the best ❤️)
+    - Activated as long as a key is held down ❤️
-    - Dead key style (activated until another key is pressed)
+    - Dead key style (activated until another key is pressed or as long as being held)
 - Homerows
     - Hold down to activate a modifier
     - Press to print a regular key